etiennebacher/tidypolars/.github/CONTRIBUTING.md

   [Markdown
   syntax](https://cran.r-project.org/web/packages/roxygen2/vignettes/markdown.html),
   for documentation.
-- If your PR is a user-visible change, you may add a bullet to the top of `NEWS.md` describing the changes made.
+- If your PR is a user-visible change, you may add a bullet point in `NEWS.md` describing the changes made.
 You may optionally add your GitHub username, and links to relevant issue(s)/PR(s).

 ### How to add support for an R function in `tidypolars`?